arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Rename "AskQuestion" to "NextQuestionFor".
 Rewrite "AskSameCategoryQuestion".
 Add "AskQuestionForUnknownCategory".

-## Remove QuestionDeck Characterization Tests
-Now that we have good test we can remove Characterization tests.
 Update production code to use new API.
+Now that we have good test we can remove tests marked with "_".

 ## Now Add New Requirement
 Replace "Science" with "History".